Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 ## Security Audits & Bug Bounty

 Although it is not the type of risk address by DSLA Protocol, security is close to the project's DevOps DNA.
-In order to properly secure our mainnet launch, our team has seek the assistance of leading security firms and experts in the industry, and will maintain its efforts after launch.
+In order to properly secure our mainnet launch, our team has sought the assistance of leading security firms and experts in the industry, and will maintain its efforts after launch.

 Our security process for DSLA Protocol includes: